 So using machine learning can help you predict who has the highest chance of churning.
 But it can also help you find who’s worth investing more time into by finding customers with a high CLV.

-If you want content marketing services to get 1,000 customers in a year, then you need data to direct your decisions.
+If you want product marketing services to help you from idea to scale, then you need data to direct your decisions.
 Otherwise, how will you know if you're investing in a strategy with no ROI?